Dennis Walder

 Career

-He introduced postcolonial literature to the Open University curriculum and was founding Director of the Post-Colonial Research Group and a director of The Ferguson Centre for African and Asian Studies.
+Over the period of his employment at the Open University he introduced Athol Fugard and postcolonial texts to Open University curriculum, created a Postcolonial Literatures Research Group and was a director of The Ferguson Centre for African and Asian Studies.[1]

-Presenter educational radio and television programs British Broadcasting Corporation.
+He was also a presenter of educational radio and television programs for the British Broadcasting Corporation.

 Contribution to SA theatre, film, media and/or performance